PavanRangani/docs/docs/prd/tasks/tasks-notifications.md

 - Shows Unread message count with icon.
 When there isn't any Unread message, count won't be shown but Icon will be visible always.
 - On click of Notification icon in header, it shows Notification dialog.
 This dialog shows all unread notifications sorted by its arrival time.
 Latest notification will be at top.
 - Shows arrival date with each notification
-- On mouse hover of any Notification, shows hover effect and shows an icon to mark that particular Notification as read.
+- On mouse hover of any Notification, shows hover effect.
+- Always shows Mark as read icon for each notifictions
 - On click of task notification, opens the Details tab of the view dialog of that task.
 - Doesn't show hover effect for the deleted task.
 Show normal cursor for that.
 - At top of the Notification dialog, shows `MARK ALL AS READ` button.
 On its click, all notification will be marked as read.